zinyando/crewai_chat_ui/README.md

 - **View Past Conversations**: All your conversations are saved and accessible from the sidebar
 - **Delete Conversations**: Each conversation in the sidebar has a delete button (trash icon) to remove unwanted threads
 - **Clear Current Chat**: The "Clear" button in the header removes all messages in the current conversation while keeping the thread

+#### Thread Management

+The application supports sophisticated thread management:

+- **Multiple Concurrent Threads**: Maintain multiple conversations with different crews simultaneously
+- **Thread Persistence**: All messages are correctly stored in their respective threads
+- **Cross-Thread Notifications**: When a response arrives in a thread you're not currently viewing, you'll receive a notification
+- **Persistent Typing Indicators**: Typing bubbles remain visible when switching between threads until a response is received
+- **Thread Synchronization**: Messages are properly synchronized between client and server to ensure no messages are lost

 ### Development